 Our art and craft space has adapted and changed over time as my girls have grown.
-It has always been freely accessible to them.
-It started as a small space with some basics such as crayons and paper when Big Sis was just 12 months old but as they continued to grow so did their ability to create.
+It has always been freely accessible which started as a small space with some basics such as crayons and paper when Big Sis was around 12 months old but as they continued to grow so did their ability to create.

 We now have quite a range in our art space but I wouldn’t change it for the world as this space allows them to extend their interests and to freely express themselves, exploring with these resources.